Breast Lumps (Noncancerous): Care Instructions

 Skip Navigation

-Breast lumps or changes are a common health worry for most women.
-Women may have many kinds of breast lumps and other breast changes throughout their lives, including ones that occur with menstrual periods, pregnancy, and aging.
+Breast lumps or changes are a common health worry.
+There are many kinds of breast lumps and other breast changes, including ones that occur with menstrual periods, pregnancy, and aging.
 Most breast lumps are harmless and are not cancer.

-Many women's breasts feel lumpy and tender before their menstrual periods.
-Women also may have lumps when they are breastfeeding.
+Breasts can often feel lumpy and tender before your menstrual periods.
+Lumps can also happen during breastfeeding.
 Breast lumps may go away after menopause.

 Common noncancerous breast lumps include: